Hey all! I know this isn’t a full DIY build, but I’ve been really happy with it and figured I’d share.

 I also reused the original enclosure screws and washers from the Zealot.
 If I’m reusing the wood inserts that they screw into, I might as well use them as well.

 One of my dad’s hobbies was building PCs, so he left behind lots of cable management sleeves and heat shrink.
 I used some braided PC cable management sleeving to protect the inter-enclosure wires, and I heat shrunk the ends of it to prevent them from fraying.
-It’s held up great and has really helped protect the inter-enclosure wires!
+It’s held up great and has definitely done its intended job.

 Definitely not the cleanest channel ever, but it’s long and deep enough to get the wire out from under the enclosure without pinching it.
 I didn’t want to route a channel across the whole deck because I wanted to preserve its structural integrity as much as possible, so I opted to cut it up as little as I could get away with.
 My Zealot’s original deck had cracked at the wire channel, so I figured I’d just route the wire externally on this build.